dhhruv/Contactless-Attendance-System/README.md

 #### Download or Clone the project

-First Download or Clone the Project on Your Local Machine.To download the project from github press **Download Zip**
+First Download or Clone the Project on Your Local Machine.
+To download the project from GitHub press **Download Zip**

 ![Download Zip](https://github.com/kmhmubin/Face-Recognition-Attendance-System/blob/master/Document%20Metarial/Project%20demo%20images/download%20zip.png)